-For example, this job ad at Pinterest tells you everything you need to know in about a dozen short sentences.
+For example, this job ad on Pinterest tells you everything you need to know in about a dozen short sentences.

-The way you speak to people reading your job ad is just as important as the message you’re sending.
+How you speak to people reading your job ad is just as important as your message.
 Take a look at the Pinterest job ad above.
 The sentence “You’re a passionate graphic designer…” sounds a lot more personal than “The candidate is a passionate graphic designer”.

 Always speak to your applicants directly so they can envision themselves doing the job they’re applying for.

 Remember, this is a job ad, and you’re trying to sell yourself to the applicant.
-Show them why it’s great to work with you and that your company will give them immense job satisfaction.
+Show them why working with you is great and that your company will give them immense job satisfaction.

 2. Mind the design